Debt Relief / Company / Debtblue

 BBB Reviews

-According to BBB, DebtBlue maintains a B rating with a 4.37 based on 134 customer reviews.
-At the time of this writing, DebtBlue is accredited in the Tempe, Arizona division with an A+ rating, but not yet BBB accredited in the North Dallas region.
-This may be due to the fact that different BBB chapters operate differently, but we may dig into this closer if we have more information.
+According to BBB, DebtBlue maintains a A+ rating with a 4.79 based on 896 customer reviews.
+At the time of this writing, DebtBlue is accredited in the Tempe, Arizona division with an A+ rating and is also BBB accredited in the North Dallas region.
+It appears that the Tempe Division and the North Dallas division have now merged.
+So, here's the BBB information for the North Dallas divsiion.

 DebtBlue North Dallas